Uzbekistan loses the match but wins over crowd as soccer competition kicks off Paris Olympics

 A section of Uzbekistan fans near the touchline danced and chanted “Uz-bek-is-tan” to the sound of the intensely fast drum beat for several minutes at the start of the second half.
 They made a huge noise when goalkeeper Abduvohid Nematov saved Sergio Gomez's penalty with his legs.
 He was beaten a few minutes later by Gomez's low shot.

-Security was set to be much higher outside the same stadium on Wednesday night, when Israel played Mali in Group D amid ongoing tensions in Gaza.
+Security was much higher with a large police presence outside the same stadium later Wednesday, when Israel played Mali in Group D amid ongoing tensions in Gaza.

+Israel's national anthem was loudly jeered before the game, which finished 1-1 and saw some fans raising Palestine flags.

-Eight soccer matches were scheduled for Wednesday, two days before the opening ceremony.
-The rugby sevens also had 12 matches Wednesday, starting at 3:30 p.m., with Australia beating Samoa 21-14 at Stade de France, the national stadium, before host France drew 12-12 with the United States.
+Eight soccer matches were played Wednesday, two days before the opening ceremony.
+The rugby sevens also had 12 matches, starting at 3:30 p.m., with Australia beating Samoa 21-14 at Stade de France, the national stadium, before host France drew 12-12 with the United States and then won 19-12 against Uruguay.

 Archery and handball also begin play before Friday's opening ceremony, with preliminary action Thursday.